Jothamcloud/aws-lex-twilio-whatsapp-integration/README.md

 - Set up DynamoDB tables to store order statuses and product information.
 - Configured Twilio to forward WhatsApp messages to Amazon Lex and respond back to users.

+Here is a screenshot showing the bot in action on WhatsApp:

+This image demonstrates the successful integration of Amazon Lex, AWS Lambda, and Twilio to enable a chatbot interaction via WhatsApp.

 ## Additional Resources
 - Amazon Lex Documentation: [Amazon Lex](https://docs.aws.amazon.com/lex/)
 - AWS Lambda Documentation: [AWS Lambda](https://docs.aws.amazon.com/lambda/)